Frumple/mrt-file-server/README.md

 # MRT File Server

-A simple Flask web application that allows players to upload and download WorldEdit schematics to a Minecraft server.
+A simple Flask web application that allows players to upload and download map item .dat files and WorldEdit schematics to a Minecraft server.
 This application also hosts world download files for players to use in their own offline single-player games.

 This application was built for the **[Minecart Rapid Transit (MRT) Minecraft Server](https://www.minecartrapidtransit.net)**.